quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 This alternative record streaming approach cannot be accommodated by QlogFile ({{qlog-file-def}}).
-Instead, QlogFileSeq is defined in {{qlog-file-seq-def}}, which notably includes only a single trace (TraceSeq) and omits an explicit events field.
+Instead, QlogFileSeq is defined in {{qlog-file-seq-def}}, which notably includes only a single trace (TraceSeq) and omits an explicit "events" array.
 An example is provided in {{json-seq-ex}}.

 When mapping qlog to JSON-SEQ, the "qlog_format" field MUST have the value "JSON-SEQ".
-Rhe file extension/suffix SHOULD be ".sqlog" (for "streaming" qlog).
+The file extension/suffix SHOULD be ".sqlog" (for "streaming" qlog).
 The Media Type, if any, SHOULD be "application/qlog+json-seq" per {{!RFC8091}}.

 While not specifically required by the JSON-SEQ specification, all qlog